andrewtarzia/MCHammer/readme.rst

 Algorithm
 ---------

+Subunits are the rigid bodies of a molecule.
+Substructures are the bonded interactions between them.
+There are nonbonded interactions between subunits too.

 MCHammer implements a simple Metropolis Monte-Carlo algorithm to optimize the desired bonds toward a target bond length.
 We define a graph of the molecule at the atomic level, which is further